K4LL/spider-engine/README.md

 - **Windowing Layer**
   Minimal Win32 wrapper with support for resizing, focus, and full-screen toggling.
-  Designed to stay out of the way — only what’s necessary to get a valid DirectX context running.

 - **Engine Bootstrap**
   `CoreEngine` ties together the ECS world, the renderer, and the window system into one controllable loop.